-Belmont Abbey Campus Police officers are responsible for deterring crime, maintaining the peace, and protecting lives and property within the "campus" community which has a high density of population.
+Belmont Abbey Campus Police officers are responsible for deterring crime, maintaining the peace, and protecting lives and property within the campus community which has a high population density.
 Methods employed by campus police officers to make the campus safe include high visibility patrol, intervention in criminal acts in progress, investigation of criminal violations and mediation of disputes before they result in crimes.